 Our goal is to create a youth honour choir of roughly 100 members, encompassing the choirs of Eastview and Bear Creek Secondary Schools, in addition to the students who sign up for this program.
 Broadly speaking, the program will consist of:

-A weekend retreat to Mansfield Outdoor Centre, near Alliston, from Friday, November 15 (evening) until Sunday, November 17 (afternoon)
+A weekend retreat to Mansfield Outdoor Centre, near Alliston, from Friday evening until Sunday afternoon

-A full day at Collier Street United Church on Wednesday, November 20, consisting of two matinée performances for visiting schools, and an evening performance for the public
+A full day at Collier Street United Church later the same week, consisting of two matinée performances for visiting schools, and an evening performance for the public

-The fee to participate is expected to be between $200 -$250 (exact amount will depend on final numbers), which covers the cost of the weekend retreat including meals.
+The fee to participate is expected to be between around $300, which covers the cost of the weekend retreat including meals.

 An honour choir is a special ensemble that brings together talented singers from various schools, communities, or regions.
 They are often formed annually for a brief span of time, within which the ensemble works intently on preparing and performing music.
-While many honour choirs are quite selective and require auditions, in our debut year we will be non-auditioned and will be welcoming members based purely on interest - no experience or special skills required!
+While many honour choirs are quite selective and require auditions, we are currently non-auditioned and will be welcoming members based purely on interest - no experience or special skills required!

 Mr. Stewart has led the vocal music program at Eastview Secondary School since 2012.
 He attracts a large number of students at the school into his choirs.
 His choral ensembles have ranked in the top level tiers in local, national and international festivals including Musicfest Canada and Festival Disney.
 Mr. Stewart will be one of the two artistic co-directors of the Barrie Youth Honour Choir.